Nucleation phenomena and extreme vulnerability of spatial k-core systems: Differences in the dynamic evolution for small and large characteristic link lengths

-\textbf{Dynamic evolution processes for $\zeta=7$ and $\zeta=200$.} To provide further insight into the distinction between nucleation and critical branching processes, we follow the evolution in two extreme cases, $\zeta=7$ and $\zeta=200$.
+To provide further insight into the distinction between nucleation and critical branching processes, we follow the evolution in two extreme cases, $\zeta=10$ and $\zeta=100$, in addition to the cases of $\zeta=7$ and $\zeta=500$ shown in Fig.~3.
 When $\zeta$ is close to $\zeta_c$, the radius of the hole that can trigger the failure propagation is close to the minimal radius value.
 Hence, holes that emerge during the dynamic process quickly reach the critical size and induce the nucleation process in subsequent time steps.
-As observed in Figs.~S\ref{Sfig:4}(a)(c)(e) for $\zeta=7$, one can see that $P_{\infty}(t)$ undergoes a shorter branching process and then decreases parabolically, while $P^{f}_{\infty}(t)$ increases parabolically until the system collapses.
-In contrast, when $\zeta$ is of the order of the system length $L$, as shown in Figs.~S\ref{Sfig:4}(b)(d)(f), we observe a prolonged plateau for $P_{\infty}(t)$, followed by a sharp decrease and an abrupt growth for $P^{f}_{\infty}(t)$, associated with an avalanche process.
+As observed in Figs.~S7(a)(c)(e) for $\zeta=10$, one can see that $P_{\infty}(t)$ undergoes a shorter branching process and then decreases parabolically, while $P^{f}_{\infty}(t)$ increases parabolically until the system collapses.
+In contrast, when $\zeta$ is of the order of the system length $L$, as shown in Figs.~S7(b)(d)(f), we observe a prolonged plateau for $P_{\infty}(t)$, followed by a sharp decrease and an abrupt growth for $P^{f}_{\infty}(t)$, associated with an avalanche process.
 As $p$ gradually moves away from $p_c$, both the nucleation and the critical branching processes exhibit a behavior similar to that in $p_c$, but with shorter dynamic processes.